 Q37: How much time is allotted to complete the exam?

-A: The candidate is allowed 3 hours to complete all of the holistic nursing exams except the APHN exam which allows the candidates to have 4 hours..
+A: The candidate is allowed 3 hours to complete all of the holistic nursing exams except the APHN exam which allows the candidates to have 4 hours.
 The candidate is allowed 3 hours to complete the nurse coach exam.

 ABOUT PREPARATION